JimSunJing/ReviewHelper/README.md

 - This action default sends 2 notes everytime.
 You can change that by setting `const QUERY_NUM` in line 12
 - You need to change the `const QUERY_KEYS` to fit your database column names.
+- Change or remove your sort setting in line 27.
+Need to match your target column name.

 # Chinese Guide (汉语说明)